lucchesi-sec/powershell-automation/docfx_project/index.md

 ---

-*PowerShell Enterprise Automation Platform - Streamline your IT operations with intelligent automation*
+*PowerShell Automation Platform - Streamline your IT operations with intelligent automation*